2025-26 Edition

 Statistical methods for designing experiments, visualizing, and analyzing experimental and observational data using generalized regression models, multivariate analysis, and methods suitable for dependent data.

-Prerequisite: DATA 210P.
-DATA 210P with a grade of B- or better
+Prerequisite: DATA 210P with a minimum grade of B-.

 DATA 220P.
 Databases and Data Management.
 4 Units.